klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.safeTransferFrom(from, to, tokenId [, data] [, sendParam])
 ```
-Safely transfers the ownership of a given token id to another address.
-If the target address is a contract, it must implement [IKIP17Receiver.onKIP17Received](https://kips.klaytn.com/KIPs/kip-17#wallet-interface). otherwise, the transfer is reverted.
+Safely transfers the token of the given token id from the owner or operator to another address.
+If the `to` is a contract address, it must implement [IKIP17Receiver.onKIP17Received](https://kips.klaytn.com/KIPs/kip-17#wallet-interface). otherwise, the transfer is reverted.

 Note that the safeTransferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.